Analysis | The deadliest year in U.S. history didn’t have to be so deadly

 The surge and the deaths are inextricable.
 For months, the number of new deaths on any given day has been about 1.8 percent of new cases several weeks prior.
 Allowing the virus to spread wildly means allowing more Americans to die.

 In an opinion piece for the Wall Street Journal, one of the architects of the decision to let the virus spread, former White House adviser Scott Atlas, blames the scale of the pandemic on the media.
-It’s the “politicization” of the virus, he argues, which has led to the dire outcomes we now see, and that’s largely due to “media distortion.”
+It’s the “politicization” of the virus, he argues, that has led to the dire outcomes we see, and that’s largely due to “media distortion.”

 It’s hard to overstate both how dishonest Atlas’s argument is and how ironic it is that he should point the blame elsewhere.
-He makes false assertions about where states have been successful and suggests that mitigation efforts which weren’t 100 percent effective shouldn’t be used.
+He makes false assertions about where states have been successful and suggests that mitigation efforts that weren’t 100 percent effective shouldn’t be used.
 He boasts that the effort to combat the spread of the virus was left to states — which is precisely the criticism aimed at President Trump’s administration.
 When Trump (and Atlas) undercut efforts to slow the spread of the virus, Trump supporters — including state leaders — picked up on that approach, contributing to the current spread.

 Trump and Atlas shared the view that allowing the virus to spread was beneficial, as doing so increased population immunity.
 That another result would be surging deaths was met with a shrug or silence.